berkeceylan/Gunnleif-Vault/401/CS411/Rainbow Crack.md

 ### **Definition:**
 - Rainbow Crack (Rainbow Table attack) is a type of cryptographic attack that's used to crack password hashes.
-- It's an advanced version of a [[Dictionary Attack]] and
+- It's an advanced version of a [[Dictionary Attack]]
-- Particularly effective against systems that use unsalted cryptographic hash functions for password storage.
+- Effective against systems that use unsalted cryptographic hash functions for password storage.
 - Based on Rainbow Tables:
 	-  Large precomputed tables containing hash values for every possible combination of characters in a password
 	- Use and try to reverse [[Cryptographic Hash Functions]]